-A prosthesis is used only to improve appearance and to calm psychological fears.
-It does not have any functions of a real testicle.
-More often than not, requests for a testicular prosthesis come from those who are born with and later lose a testicle, rather than from those who have always been missing a testicle.
+A prosthesis is used only to improve appearance and calm psychological fears.
+It doesn’t have any functions of a real testicle.
+More often than not, requests for a testicular prosthesis come from men who are born with a testicle and later lose it, rather than someone who's always been missing a testicle.

 What conditions or events can cause a missing testicle?

-- Malformed or missing at birth
+- The testicle being malformed or missing at birth.

-- Failure to descend into the scrotum
+- There being a failure to descend into the scrotum.

-- As part of female-to-male gender reassignment surgery
+A testicular prosthesis may also be considered as a part of female-to-male gender reassignment surgery

 What are the characteristics of a good testicular prosthesis?